deckgo/deckdeckgo/webcomponents/slides/chart/README.md

-# DeckDeckGo - Slide "Author"
+# DeckDeckGo - Slide "Chart"

-This component is the slide/template "Author" of [DeckDeckGo].
+This component is the slide/template "Chart" of [DeckDeckGo].

 It is developed with [Stencil](https://stenciljs.com).